IBM-Cloud/docs/services/Auto-Scaling/index.md

 ## Configuring Node.js apps with the {{site.data.keyword.autoscaling}} service
 {: #node-asagent}

-To enable the {{site.data.keyword.autoscaling}} service in your Node.js apps, complete the following steps before pushing the app to {{site.data.keyword.Bluemix_notm}}.
+To enable the {{site.data.keyword.autoscaling}} service with your Node.js apps, besides service provision and bind steps, you need to complete the following steps as well before pushing the app to {{site.data.keyword.Bluemix_notm}}.

 1. Update the package.json file with the following steps: <ol><li>Create a dependency entry for `blumix-autoscaling-agent`, for example `"bluemix-autoscaling-agent": "*"`.<br/><li>(Optional) Set heap limit within the `scripts` section based on the memory that you allocate for your app, for example `"start": "node --max-old-space-size=600 app.js"`. .<br/>*Note:* Set a value for `max-old-space-size` if you want to trigger scaling based on heap usage.
 If the value is not set when you start your application, the default Node.js heap limit 1.4GB is used regardless how much memory your app is allocated, which might lead to improper auto-scaling decisions.<br/>
 ```